leakespeake/docker/docker-compose/jenkins/README.md

 ```
 sudo docker exec ${CONTAINER_NAME} cat /var/jenkins_home/secrets/initialAdminPassword
 ```
-Jenkins is then ready to use.
+Jenkins is then ready to use - however, we need to set the `Jenkins URL` value to match that of our instance - for example; **https://jenkins-01.int.mycompany.com/** and can set this via *Manage Jenkins > Configure System...
+Jenkins URL*

+Also note that we can amend Jenkins system properties by passing the `JENKINS_JAVA_OPTS` environment values within docker-compose.yaml.

 ---